 LAURA OWEN is an adjunct assistant professor and teaches courses in social welfare policy, leadership and management.
-She is an expert on social work administration, leadership, management, development, fundraising and policy.
-She received her master’s degree in social work from the University of Denver and went on to serve as an officer with the U.S. Air Force.
+She received her master’s degree in social work from the University of Denver and went on to serve as an officer in the U.S. Air Force.

-A former Peace Corps and AmeriCorps VISTA volunteer, Owen has extensive experience with international aid and development work.
+A former Peace Corps and AmeriCorps VISTA volunteer, Ms. Owen has extensive experience with international development work and was recognized at the White House for her national service contributions by President Bill Clinton.
 A decorated combat veteran, she was a first responder to the September 11th attacks at Ground Zero in New York and later deployed to support the U.S. air invasion of Afghanistan (Operation Enduring Freedom).

 She is a passionate supporter of military and veterans’ causes and co-founded American Military Muscle, a San Diego-based nonprofit organization designed to provide vocational rehabilitation and mental health services to local combat veterans.